What is a Layer 0 Blockchain?

 Visit ZebPay blogs to keep yourself updated about everything related to Crypto.
 Experience the power of crypto trading using ZebPay Singapore.

-What are some Popular Layer 0 Blockchains?
+What are Some Popular Layer 0 Blockchains?

 What are the Layers in a Blockchain?